 Blake Shelton has loved every season that Gwen Stefani joined him on The Voice, but it wasn’t always easy.
-The “Minimum Wage” singer has been joined by Stefani for five seasons, mostly recently in Season 19, even if having her on the show poses its own set of challenges.
+The “Minimum Wage” singer has been joined by Stefani for five seasons, mostly recently in Season 19, admitting that having her on the show does pose its own set of challenges.

 “I love it when she’s here,” Shelton says (via People).
 “She brings a very complicated element of competition, for me in particular.
 But I love that.
 I love the challenge.
 Just knowing that she’s there, and she has my back, is pretty cool.”